ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 ### API improvements

+#### Simplified use of Content Type objects

+This release introduces a few simplifications to API use for Content Types:

+- Exposes `content->getContentType()` for easier use, including from Twig as `content.contentType`
+- Adds possibility to load several Content Types in bulk using `ContentTypeService->loadContentTypeList()`

 ## Full list of new features, improvements and bug fixes since v2.3

 | eZ Platform   | eZ Enterprise  |